nummacway/gb300/README.md

 | **TGB Dual**          | v0.8.3    | `9be31d3`  | `.gb`, `.gbc`, `.sgb` |
 | **gpSP**              | v0.91     | `261b2db`  | `.gba`, ~~`.bin`~~, `.agb`, `.gbz` |

-Extensions the GB300 does not even display are stroke-out. `.bin` files are associated with PicoDrive, not gpSP.
+Extensions the GB300 does not even display are stroke-out. `.bin` files are associated with PicoDrive, not gpSP, so they are stroke-out for the latter.
 * `.bkp`
 * `.zip`
 * `.zfc`